WycliffeAssociates/btt-recorder-docs/docs/menus.rst

 The Book and Target Language are in the title of the details with the rest of the details:

-* Project - This will have the name of the book.
+* Project - The name of the book.
-* Target Language - This is the common name followed by the language code in parenthesis.
+* Target Language - The common name followed by the language code in parenthesis.
-* Translation Type - This provide the information on the choice made for the project.
+* Translation Type - The choice made for the project.
 (Regular, UDB, or ULB)
-* Unit - This will be either 'chunk' or 'verse.'
+* Unit - Either 'chunk' or 'verse.'
-* Source Audio Language - If a source is chosen it will be displayed here.
-Tap on the pencil to change the Source Audio language.
+* Source Audio Language - If source audio is chosen it's language is displayed here.
+Tap the pencil to change the Source Audio language.
-* Source Audio Location - If a source is chosen it will be displayed here.
+* Source Audio Location - If source audio is chosen it's location is displayed here.
 Tap on the pencil to change the Source Audio location.

 Tapping the Trashcan icon at the lower-left deletes your project.
 The other icons along the bottom right are for sharing your project (see `Sharing Your Recordings <https://btt-recorder.readthedocs.io/en/latest/sharing.html#>`_).